pulumi/diy-idp/README.md

       default: "128"
 ```

 This blueprint expects ESC environments tagged with `esc` and `ecs`.
-Now for this particular blueprint you have to
-create an environment with the `imports:` statement and including the environment with the cloud tag `esc:tag: aws`.
-And
-then exporting the outputs of the `aws` environment.
+Now for this particular blueprint you have to create an environment with the `imports:` statement and include the environment with the cloud tag `esc:tag: aws`.
+And then export the outputs of the `aws` environment.
 The environment looks like this:

 ```yaml
 imports: